 The question is: what areas will Microsoft focus the Surface Mini's strengths?
 Will it go down the predicted productivity route, or could it throw a curveball by outing a miniature rottweiler of a gaming and entertainment machine?

 Microsoft invited guests to a "small gathering" back in May, prompting many to think that the Surface Mini was about to land.
 It was, in fact, something of a curveball, as the event was used to unveil the Surface Pro 3.

-Other rumours paint a similarly bright future for the Surface Mini.
-A source that spoke to Neowin claims that Microsoft is waiting for a touch-based version of Office (codenamed Gemini) to arrive, which some say is expected to launch later this year.
-That (sort of) falls in line with a claim by tech tipster @evleaks, which reckons that the device has rolled back onto the production line and will see a summer release.
+Other rumours paint a brighter future for the device that nearly was.
+A source that spoke to Neowin claims that Microsoft is waiting for a touch-enabled version of Office (codenamed Gemini) to arrive, which some say is expected to launch in late 2014.